 The enablement of highly available shoot control-planes requires multi-zone seed clusters.
+A garden runtime cluster can also be a multi-zone cluster.
 The topology-aware routing is introduced to reduce costs and to improve network performance by avoiding the cross availability zone traffic, if possible.
 The cross availability zone traffic is charged by the cloud providers and it comes with higher latency compared to the traffic within the same zone.
 The topology-aware routing feature enables topology-aware routing for

-Services deployed in the seed clusters.
+Services deployed in a seed or garden runtime cluster.
 For the clients consuming these topology-aware services,

 kube-proxy favors the endpoints which are located in the same zone where the traffic originated from.
 In this way, the cross availability zone traffic is avoided.

 The topology-aware routing feature relies on the Kubernetes feature

 The component that is responsible for providing hints in the EndpointSlices resources is the kube-controller-manager, in particular this is the EndpointSlice controller.
 However, there are several drawbacks with the TopologyAwareHints feature that don’t allow us to use it in its native way:

 The algorithm in the EndpointSlice controller is based on a CPU-balance heuristic.
 From the TopologyAwareHints documentation:

 The controller allocates a proportional amount of endpoints to each zone.
 This proportion is based on the allocatable CPU cores for nodes running in that zone.
 For example, if one zone had 2 CPU cores and another zone only had 1 CPU core, the controller would allocate twice as many endpoints to the zone with 2 CPU cores.